mwmbl/book/content/page/roadmap/_index.md

 - Build a framework for incorporating non-profits in new locales
 - Support the formation of locale-specific Mwmbl non-profits across the world
-- Build the parent organisation to full team of 20-30 employees
+- Build the parent organization to full team of 20-30 employees

 ## Community